sherzodm8441/independent_study/entry5.md

 Demo:
 ![rocket_gif](images/rocket_demo_gif.gif)

-My goals regarding the animation of this sprite is that I want to fix it so that it does not leave streak on the left side (or any for that matter) and I want to restrict the domain preferably between zero and the width of the window.
+My goals regarding the animation of this sprite is that I want to fix it so that it does not leave a streak on the left side (or any side for that matter) and I want to restrict the domain preferably between zero and the width of the window.

 ## TAKEAWAYS